JnBrymn/Hadoopadoop/README.md

 run a local Hadoop MapReduce job on the sample files in WordCount/WordCountIn.
 The results will be placed in WordCountOut.
 Make sure to take a look at the scrip.
 It's written to be approachable.
+* `./runall.sh` will run every example printing the name and printing "Exception" if there was one.

+If you want git to stop bothering you about the removed zip files, try git update-index --assume-unchanged -z whatever.zip